Nick-Tallguy/Nick-Tallguy.github.io/_posts/en/0500-10-24-tm-admin_en.md

 The most basic user level is **mapper**.
 Mappers are able to login to the Tasking Manager to find and select a mapping project to work on.
 All mapper functionality is described in the [LearnOSM Tasking Manager Mapper Guide](/en/coordination/tm-user/).
 Note that some projects, such as those in draft state (i.e. unpublished), or restricted to certain teams, are not visible to regular mappers

 All special permissions are handled by *organizations* and *teams*.
-An **organization** is the main umbrella, and under each organizaiton mapping projects and teams can be created.
+An **organization** is the main umbrella, and under each organization mapping projects and teams can be created.
 An organization could e.g. represent a data user such as a humanitarian organization, or any OpenStreetMap community.
 If you need to set up your organization on the Tasking Manager, contact the technical maintainers of the Tasking Manager instance.

 Every organization has one or more **administrators**.
 They have the permission to create and modify associated projects.
 All administration options can be accessed through the `Manage` section in the main navigation.